 The hype was unreal.
 The tension was palpable.
 The gaming press couldn’t print information, rumor, speculation, and screenshots fast enough.
 As the August 23rd release date approached in 1991, the question on every gamer’s mind was simple: “Could Nintendo do it?”
 After giving Sega a two-year head start with the Genesis, after suffering the slings and arrows of mockery courtesy of Sega’s ad department chronicled in Blake J. Harris’s Console Wars (must-read material for any retro gamer serious about her 16-bit history), how could Nintendo possibly compete in the 16-bit market?
 The answer: start with software focused on everything Ninten-could-do that Genesis, like M.C.
 Hammer, was unable to touch.

-Nintendo launched the SNES in the US with a mere five titles in its library, but each one of these was hand-picked to showcase something the Genesis couldn’t do as well, or couldn’t do period, thanks to the SNES’s custom hardware.
+Nintendo launched the Super Nintendo in the US with a mere five titles in its library, but each one of these was hand-picked to showcase something the Genesis couldn’t do as well, or couldn’t do period, thanks to the SNES’s custom hardware.
 Titles like these right here:

-SimCity showed Nintendo was serious about attracting gamers who weren’t all about the twitch factor, who enjoyed careful planning, and could be enticed away from their PC or Mac by the bold, colorful designs of the 16-bit version.
-Nintendo also gave personal touches unique to this edition, like a SimCitizen-stomping Bowser for a disaster, and a giant Mario statue to commemorate your city’s Megalopolis status.
+SimCity showed Nintendo was serious about attracting gamers who weren’t all about twitch, who enjoyed careful planning, and could be enticed away from their PC or Mac by the bold, colorful designs of the 16-bit version.
+Nintendo also added personal touches unique to this edition, like a SimCitizen-stomping Bowser for a disaster, and a giant Mario statue to commemorate your city’s Megalopolis status.
 Sega was weak in the simulation department at this point, so you can’t really blame Nintendo’s choice to capitalize on this front.

 Gradius III was a direct response to Sega’s arcade-to-home conversions, using the power of the SNES to prove it could do coin-op translations just as well as the other guys.
 Suddenly the choice of system for the superior SHMUP experience wasn’t quite so clear, especially with the SNES’s expanded palette showing off all those pretty explosions plucked from a selection of 32,768 different colors.

-Pilotwings was nothing less than a giant, extended middle finger pointed at the competition.
+Pilotwings was nothing less than a giant middle finger extended at the competition.
 Sega’s hardware, while powerful, lacked hardware scale and rotation abilities.
-Nintendo made this a focal point of their launch campaign by touting the Mode 7 hardware which let programmers pull off all sorts of tricks that were impractical or impossible on the Genesis or TurboGrafx-16.
+Nintendo made this a focal point of their launch campaign by touting Mode 7 which let programmers pull off all sorts of tricks that were impractical or impossible on the Genesis or TurboGrafx-16.
 The game was hard as balls, but it served its purpose for Nintendo fanboys of the era, and gave them something to rub in the faces of their Genesis-owning friends on the playground.

 F-Zero took the Mode 7 effects from Pilotwings then piled on a ferocious dose of ludicrous speed to add insult.
 Sega’s campaigns about their fast, detailed and awesome graphics suddenly looked pedestrian when this behemoth came tooling down the road.
 With tracks composed of gigantic bitmaps rotated and scaled in real-time, F-Zero made every racing game before it (and Sega’s own Sonic the Hedgehog) look like last year’s model.
 But Nintendo saved the best for last with…